lucarv/connfac-lab/LAB 2/README.md

 WHERE Sensor.Temperature > 70.0
 ```
 4. Save your query.
-5. Use the direct methiod we created in Lab 1 to reset the device.
+5. Use the direct method we created in Lab 1 to reset the device.
 6. Start the Stream Analytics job (wait with next step until it is started)
 7. Run the Device Simulator
 8. Verify that when “Temperature” reaches 7 0+ degrees, the reset function is invoked on the device and then telemetry restarts at 25 degrees